vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    > **Note**: You can check the validity of your token with the following statement: `curl -XGET -H 'authorization: token <token_value>' 'https://api.github.com/repos/<user_name>/spring-petclinic-microservices-config'`.
 This statement should succeed.
 If it does not, redo the above steps for generating the PAT token.

 1. From the Git Bash prompt, change the current directory to the **workspaces** folder.
 Next, clone the newly created GitHub repository by typing `git clone `, pasting the clone URL you copied into Clipboard in the previous step, and entering the PAT string followed by the `@` symbol in front of `github.com`.
+In case you haven't already you can also clone here your code repository.

    ```bash
    cd ~/workspaces